Wyoming toad: Issues in recovery

 Wyoming toads are found in western states such as Wyoming, and they are likely to be found in wet, damp areas and in or around lakes.
 In 1987, a single population of Wyoming toads was found in Albany County, Wyoming.
-The toads were collected for reproduction and researchers canvased the area to collect any more toads that they could find.
+The toads were collected for reproduction and researchers canvassed the area to collect any more toads that they could find.
 Researchers took the few surviving hatched eggs and reintroduced them back into Wyoming lakes.
 However, the lakes contain chytrid fungus, known for killing amphibians and a significant contributing factor in the high mortality of the Wyoming toad.
 The revival of these toads is dependent on annual supplementation and reproduction in captivity.
 However, Wyoming toads are becoming increasingly difficult to find in their habitat.
 In 1992, the governor of Wyoming created the Albany County Wyoming Toad Task Force to protect the Wyoming toad.
 The committee brought toads into captivity for reproduction, but only for a period of two years.
 After the group discontinued, the International Union for Conservation of Nature (IUCN) stepped in to save the toad, running field studies, captive breeding plans and tests on the diseases may be causing mortality.
 Through field notes, researchers Withers and Corn (2005) discovered that Wyoming toads tend to mature earlier than do other amphibians in their surrounding habitat.
 The scientists discovered that the average Wyoming toad did not live past one or two years, and the fungus was identified as the causal factor.
 Although captive breeding seems to offer hope for reviving the Wyoming toad population, it has its own pitfalls.
 Scientists who have captured species in order for them to breed have found that most captive animals do not live longer than three years, and amphibian breeding is most successful at that age.
 Captive breeding has not caused a significant rise in the population of Wyoming toads.
 The most common infections among the toad are bacterial and fungal infections.
 Scientists believe that the leading cause for the Wyoming toad's endangerment is chytrid fungus, which is impossible for the toads to avoid in their natural habitat.
 Another major reason for the failure of reviving the Wyoming toad population is that it is not a high priority movement; since the toad's discovery, there have been only three studies done between 1992 and 2005.
 Today, thanks to a 30-year collaboration between the state, federal agencies, landowners, non-profits and the University of Wyoming, there are about 1,500 Wyoming toads in existence.